matthewscharles/instrument-maker/README.md

 Through this framework, we hope to ensure more people have direct access to the act of coding and customisation.
 This is a tool made by and for our community as disabled and/or neurodivergent artists, and are opening up a more inclusive approach as our priorities are addressed.
 Everyone is welcome to use and contribute to these resouces!

 All too often in instrument development settings such as hackathons, it is assumed that the setup of a new instrument will be the domain of a specialist separate from a musician as an end user.
+Many barriers exist around exclusive language and assumed knowledge.
 This can maintain a divide between specialists without lived experience of disability creating resources for disabled people.
 We need to establish more collaborative spaces.
-This project is a practical approach to that problem.
+This project is a practical approach to that issue.

 The project was established by  [Charles Matthews](http://ardisson.net/),  [Gift Tshuma](http://www.utchoir.com/), and [Roybn Steward](https://www.robynsteward.com/music), starting from Gift's question: "can you give me a Pure Data demo lasting one minute, if it's supposted to be such an accessible way into building instruments?" (we're getting there).